I study the developmental psychology of self

 Hello!
 My name is Yi.

-I am currently a third-year Ph.D. student working in the Healthy Aging Lab at Cornell University, U.S. Before that, I got my Bachelar’s degree at Peking University in China.
-My research focus on lifespan development, especially people’s aging process in self-concepts and social relations, and decision-making outcomes.
+I am currently a sixth-year Ph.D. candidate in the Healthy Aging Lab at Cornell University, U.S. Before that, I received my Bachelor’s degree at Peking University in China.
+My research centers on lifespan development in self-concepts and decision-making processes, with their implications for well-being.
+These topics address fundamental questions of everyday life: how we view ourselves across the past, present, and future, and how we make decisions that shape our future.

 Interests